 Seeds are sown early spring in a greenhouse.
 Germination is usually good and fairly quick.
 The seedlings must be pricked out into individual pots when they are large enough to handle and is suggested to be grown in the greenhouse for their first winter.
 Late spring or early summer is the planting period.
 Shoot tips of the young plants must be pinched out in order to encourage bushy growth (Cooper and Johnson, 1984).
-Cuttings of half-ripe wood, 5 - 10 cm can be also used with a heel if possible, and these should be planted in July/August in individual pots in a frame with good percentage of successful rooting (Cooper and Johnson, 1984).
+Cuttings of half-ripe wood, 5-10 cm can be also used with a heel if possible, and these should be planted in July/August in individual pots in a frame with good percentage of successful rooting (Cooper and Johnson, 1984).
 Cuttings of mature wood of the current season's growth are also used, planted in autumn to late winter in a cold frame.

-In addition, this plant can grow in containers of 5 gallons and more that drain well.
+In addition, this plant can grow in containers of 5 gallons (ca. 18.9 L) and more that drain well.
 In hot, dry climates, it may fruit better in a container that is protected from wind.
-Tha plantation shoud be done in spring after the last frost.
+The plantation shoud be done in spring after the last frost.
 When they are in the ground, they can be grown on a fence, trellis or stake so the plant is more manageable.
-3-4' space is needed between plants and 6-8' between rows if growing more than one.
+3-4 inches (ca. 7.5-10 cm) space is needed between plants and 6-8 inches (ca. 15-20 cm) between rows if growing more than one.